 1020.
-Except as otherwise specifically provided in this code, a petition, report, or account shall be in writing, signed by the person filing the petition, report, or account, and filed with the court clerk.
+A petition, report, or account shall be in writing, signed by the person filing the petition, report, or account, and filed with the court clerk.

 Comment.
 Section 1020 generalizes several former provisions.
 See, e.g., former Sections 380 (will contest after probate), 440 (petition for letters of administration), 522 (removal of personal representative), 921 (filing of verified account), 1025.5 (report of status of administration).
+For exceptions to the rule stated in this section, see [to be supplied].